MultiSafepay/docs/content/integration/checkouts/payment-link/generating-payment-links.md

 ---
 You can generate payment links in:

-- Your MultiSafepay account
+- Your MultiSafepay dashboard
 - The MultiSafepay app
 - Some ready-made integrations

-## MultiSafepay account
+## MultiSafepay dashboard

 ### New transactions

-1. Sign in to your [MultiSafepay account](https://merchant.multisafepay.com).
+1. Sign in to your [MultiSafepay dashboard](https://merchant.multisafepay.com).
 2. Go to **Tools** > **Payment link generator**.
 3. Click **New payment link**.
 4. From the **Site** list, select the relevant website.